 You can also refine your search by adding a language filter – Google “agile coach jobs in Berlin English” to see if there are any opportunities available in your spoken language.

 Apply directly through company websites.

 Another way to apply for jobs in Berlin is to apply directly through company websites.
 Perhaps you’re eying certain companies to work for, perhaps companies like Blinkist and Ableton, both of which are known for being good places to work.

 Recommended reading: This list of companies in Berlin that are hiring right now.

 View their careers page and if you see something that looks interesting, be sure to apply right away.

 After my first working holiday visa expired back in 2012, I applied for a freelancing visa which allowed me to work as a travel writer and a project manager.
-I made money writing content for a Berlin hotel, through my blog, and doing project management consulting for a local med-tech company.
+I made money writing content for a Berlin hotel, through my blog and doing project management consulting for a local med-tech company.
 It was such a fun time!
-One day, I’d be out on assignment attending a Berlin fashion week show for the hotel, another day I’d be jetting off on an all expense paid press trip to Italy, and other days, I’d be hacking it out as a regular old joe at the office.
+One day, I’d be out on assignment attending a Berlin fashion week show for the hotel, another day I’d be jetting off on an all-expense paid trip to Italy, and other days, I’d be hacking it out as a regular old joe at the office.

 Launch your very own enterprise.

 Another way to find work in Berlin is to start your own business in Berlin.
 You can open a business to help other Berlin newbies and be a career coach or a relocation consultant.
 You can open your own restaurant.
 You can sell your art on Etsy and at markets around Berlin.